Wei-Lingfeng/velbin/README.md

 In addition the method `semi_major` computes the semi-major axes of the sampled binaries.
 There is no support to set the semi-major axes distribution directly.
 The method `velocity` computes the radial velocity and (instanteneous) proper motion due to binary orbital motions.

 Example:
-Draw an orbital parameter distribution from Raghavan et al. (2010), using the a flat mass ratio distribution and a lower limit to the semi-major axis of 1 AU (as might be appropriate for solar-mass red giants):
+Draw an orbital parameter distribution from Raghavan et al. (2010, ApJS, 190, 1), using the a flat mass ratio distribution and a lower limit to the semi-major axis of 1 AU (as might be appropriate for solar-mass red giants):
 >>> import velbin
 >>> all_binaries = velbin.solar('Raghavan10')
 >>> all_binaries.draw_mass_ratio('flat')